tikv/website/content/docs/5.1/develop/clients/cpp.md

 This client is still in the stage of prove-of-concept and under heavy development.
 You can track development at [tikv/client-cpp](https://github.com/tikv/client-cpp/) repository.

 {{< warning >}}
-You should not use the C++ client for production use until it is released.
+You are not suggested to use the C++ client for production use until it is released.
 {{< /warning >}}